NikitaAvvakumov/blog/README.md

 The blog uses the Paperclip gem to handle uploads of user profile pictures.
 Bootstrap styling and layout via the Bootstrap-SASS gem.
 The app is deployable to Heroku and includes the pg gem in the Production group.

 #Log of features and key modifications:
+-14/03/2014: Post topics added
--03/03/2014: Commenting system improved to include AJAX for posting & deleting comments without page reloads.
+-10/03/2014: Paperclip configured to use Dropbox storage -03/03/2014: Commenting system improved to include AJAX for posting & deleting comments without page reloads; comment formatting enhanced
-* a visitor's just-posted comment(s) are highlighted in blue.
-* comments by blog writers are treated differently: when a writer posts a comment while logged in, his/her name is pre-filled in the comment entry form and is not editable.
-After posting, the comment receives a yellow highlight and "@ blog-name" is appended to the writer's name.

 -02/03/2014: Comments created as a nested resource of Posts